Indivior looks beyond opioid addiction with foray into cannabis disorder treatment

-Indivior (INDV.L) said on Tuesday it was expanding into medicines for cannabis-related disorders, as the British drugmaker looks to diversify beyond core sales of opioid-addiction treatments.
+(Reuters) - Indivior said on Tuesday it was expanding into medicines for cannabis-related disorders, as the British drugmaker looks to diversify beyond core sales of opioid-addiction treatments.

 Cannabinoids are naturally occurring compounds found in the cannabis plant and they include THC, the psychoactive component which causes hallucinations.